 This is important to keep in mind when developing your social media strategy.
 Just because you have highly visual content or content that relies mostly on audio doesn’t mean you can forgo implementing accessibility best practices.
 If you’re not making an effort to be inclusive online, then your content could be acting as a barrier for users with disabilities, keeping them from valuable information and communications.

 From a marketing standpoint, implementing accessibility best practices just makes good business sense.
 When promoting a product, service, or cause, it’s logical to want to reach and engage with as many people as possible in the hopes of converting them into a connection, a customer, or a sale.

-Above all, the main rationale for creating and delivering accessible social media content should be that you simply care about your clients, customers, and connections—established and potential—and how they engage with you online.
+Above all, the most important reason for following accessibility best practices when you create social media content should be that you simply care about your clients, customers, and connections—established and potential—and how they engage with you online.

-Accessibility on social media is a small but important part of a larger objective: making the online world and digital communications truly inclusive, ensuring that everyone is always included in the conversation and feels properly represented.
+Accessibility on social media is a small but important part of a larger objective: making the online world and digital communications truly inclusive for everyone.